Navigating the uncertainty in CX for 2025

 I looked into this more and when I combined climate uncertainty with geopolitical uncertainty and AI and the rate of connectivity that we have – the idea that something that affects one industry very quickly affects multiple industries – there really is a heightened level of uncertainty right now.

 Why does that matter?
-Because of majority of strategy tools we have are based on linear models and checklists, and more so, these tools and frameworks usually assume uncertainty is bad, and must be adjusted for.
+Because the majority of strategy tools we have are based on linear models and checklists, and more so, these tools and frameworks usually assume uncertainty is bad, and must be adjusted for.

 The majority of planning tools assume uncertainty is a risk.
 In fact, we equate uncertainty with the risk, and we build risk registers that and we categorize all possible changes as risks to manage down.